daostack/web3-transaction-batcher/README.md

 - better user experience if you need do send (or re-send) many transactions
 - save gas
+- execute a sequence of transactions as an atomic transaction - if one fails, all do

 ## Usage

 Install the package `npm install ethereum-transaction-batcher`